 The William G. Irwin Charity Foundation makes capital grants in California and Hawaii.

 The foundation accepts applications exclusively through an online application process.
-Applications for the upcoming funding cycle will be accepted online between January 15, 2024 (applications open at 9:00 a.m.) and January 26, 2024 (application deadline is 5:00 p.m.), and will be considered at the March 2024 board meeting.
+Applications for the upcoming funding cycle will be accepted online between Monday, April 8, 2024 (applications open at 9:00 a.m.) and Friday, April 19, 2024 (application deadline is 5:00 p.m.).

 - You will not be able to start a new application in the grants portal until the submission window has opened.
 Download the application overview here.

 - Access the online application here: https://pfs.smartsimple.us/welcome/irwin.

 Please note, the foundation requires awarded grantees to wait three years (from the last decision date) before reapplying.
 If your application is denied, we ask that you wait one year before reapplying and that your next application is for a different project from the one previously denied.